Valsvirtuals/ProtoGlove/README.md

 build instructions coming soon, if you need help contact me on my discord

-## desings that uses the ProtoGlove system
+## Desings that uses the ProtoGlove system
 - Val's OverFlow glove (coming soon)

 ## How YOU can help this porject!